TrainDoctor/PerfPreset/README.md

 ## License

-This Template Project is under The Unlicense.
-You may license your own plugin under whatever license you prefer.
+This Template Project is under GPLV2